giuliarc/Studies/README.md

 - Time to apply your best OO design principles
   - HA HA HA HA HA HA :joy:
   - SOLID *e os caramba*

+**Chapter 2: Repository Pattern**

+Sits between our domain model and the database

+Layered architecture

+Presentation Layer -> Business Logic -> Database Layer

+Onion architecture

+Presentation Layer -> Domain Model <- Database Layer

+:sparkles: Boil down to the dependency inversion principle: high-lever modules (the domain) should not depend on low-level ones (the infrastructure) :sparkles:

+We are not going to make a "declarative" code for ORM use.
+We will use "classical mapping", where ORM depends on model
+  - Declare an explicit *mapper*